kkumykova/linux-shortcuts/linux_and_terminal_commands.md

 tail song.txt # prints out the last 10 lines of the file tail song.txt -n 20 # prints out the last 20 lines of the file

-">" redirect command output
-date > today.txt # runs date command and outputs the result to the today.txt file IMPORTANT!
-This command replaces the content of the file, it is not adding to it.
+">" redirect command output date > today.txt # runs date command and outputs the result to the today.txt file date > today.txt # adds the output to today.txt; if there is no today.txt it will create a new file and add the time to it.

+IMPORTANT!
+This command replaces the content of the file, it is not adding to it. to append, use >>

+cat file.txt # returns the entire content of the file

+cat file.txt file_two.txt # prints out the content of both files

+cat file.txt file_two.txt > all.txt # saves the content of both files to all.txt

+You can also use number lines in the output by adding -n: can -n all.txt

+less -  shows the content of a file in a nice interactive way less all.txt

+To search through the output: /search-word q to quit

+echo - it takes the argument you pass and prints it out.
+It is useful if you create config files with initial text. echo "hello" > hello.txt # writes "hello" to a newly created hello.txt file

+wc - word count (also, lines, (words), bytes)

+wc -l all.txt # show nr of lines wc -w all.txt # show nr of words

+Piping - run a command and use it's output as an input in another command:

+ls -l | wc # list the content of current working dir and count the lines, words and bytes

+sort all.txt # sorts the contents of the file all.txt alphabetically but not changing the content sort -n nums.txt # sort data numerically sort -nr nums.txt # sort data numerically in reverse order sort -nu nums.txt # sort data numerically and remove duplicate values; use "u" for unique sort -un nums.txt | wc -l # sort unique values numerically and count the number of lines